cashtokens/cashtokens/stakeholders.md

 - No (Disapprove), or
 - Abstain (Neutral)

-To make a [public statement](https://github.com/bitjson/cashtokens/blob/master/stakeholders.md#statements) explaining this decision, please provide it here (required for disapproval): <br><br>
+To make a [public statement](https://github.com/bitjson/cashtokens/blob/master/stakeholders.md#statements) explaining this decision, please provide it here (required for disapproval): <br/><br/>

 </blockquote>